What we do

 We support other organisations by volunteering with them and encourage others to join us and do the same.

 We target a specific need and initiate collection drives to gather unwanted items and share them with others.

 We form partnerships with others to assist them in fulfilling a need they have identified within their organisation.

 We create awareness of the incredible work that individuals and organisations are doing within our community.

 Keen humbly began back in 2013.
 After a year of organising birthday parties at a children’s home, The Keen Movement was registered later in 2014.
 Along with the overwhelming support from the community, we soon found ourselves hosting a variety of events on a monthly basis.
 These events allowed us to nurture relationships through activities such as arts and crafts, reading, gardening, watching movies, playing games and sports.
-Many brainstorm sessions and treasured memories later, we have shifted our focus to promoting and encouraging a keen volunteer culture within Cape Town.
+Many brainstorm sessions and treasured memories later, we have shifted our focus to encouraging a keen culture within South Africa.
 We now aim to continuously support, build relationships and partner with existing organisations..

 We are keen